 Field Trips

-There is at least one parent volunteer field trip coordinator for each year, ideally one from Upper and one from Lower IS.
-These field trips are scheduled for approximately three Fridays per month.
+There is at least one parent volunteer field trip coordinator for each year.
+Field trips are scheduled for approximately three Fridays per month.

 All field trips are optional.
 Families are encouraged to participate in the field trip program as their schedules allow, as they represent important educational opportunities and facilitate community building within and between the IS classrooms.

 In order to share the workload and ensure a variety of field trips, each family is asked to organize one or two field trips during each school year.
 Returning families and the field trip coordinators serve as resources for any family who is concerned about organizing a field trip.
-In addition, there is a binder of field trip ideas in the upper IS classroom.
 Most families find that organizing a field trip is not especially difficult or time consuming.

 There are limited school funds available for transportation, entrance fees, class fees, field trip scholarships, etc. The field trip coordinator and the school office will have the details.